Reviews

 Masterworks Review – Should You Invest In Art With This Platform?

-Alternative investments are unique ways to add diversification to your investment portfolio.
-One alternative investment that has caught some investors’ attention is art investing.
-But, how do you even get started with investing in art?
-Are there platforms out there just for this investment?
+Alternative investments provide unique avenues to diversify your investment portfolio.
+Art investing has emerged as one alternative that’s captured some investors’ attention.
+But how do you begin investing in art?
+Are there specialized platforms for this type of investment?
 That’s where Masterworks comes in.

-The Masterworks’ platform enables investors to buy fractional shares in fine art.
-This platform aims to make it easy and simple to invest in art and find actionable opportunities.
-So, if you’re considering getting into the art market, keep reading our Masterworks review to learn everything you need to know about this platform.
+The Masterworks platform enables investors to purchase fractional shares in fine art.
+This platform aims to make art investing accessible and straightforward while identifying actionable opportunities.
+If you’re considering entering the art market, keep reading our Masterworks review to learn everything about this platform.

 What is Masterworks?

-Masterworks is an art investing platform that allows investors to invest in blue-chip artwork through fractional investing.
-Art collectors are usually wealthy individuals that have substantial amounts of money to invest in famous paintings.
+Masterworks is an art investing platform that allows investors to access blue-chip artwork through fractional investing.
+Art collectors are typically wealthy individuals with substantial capital to invest in famous paintings.

 masterworks

-The Masterworks platform to this exclusive art world to almost anyone who wants to get into investing in works of art.
-Masterworks makes this possible by allowing you to buy shares of art pieces.
+The Masterworks platform opens this exclusive art world to almost anyone interested in investing in works of art.
+Masterworks makes this possible by allowing you to purchase shares of art pieces.

-The company was founded in 2017, so it hasn’t been around for that long.
-Based out of New York City, the fine art investment platform makes it possible to invest in works from artists like Kaws, Basquiat, and Banksy.
+Founded in 2017, the company hasn’t been around long.
+Based in New York City, this fine art investment platform enables investing in works from artists like Kaws, Basquiat, and Banksy.

-Scott Lynn is the founder of the privately held startup.
-The first acquisition the company made was of Andy Warhol’s 1979 Colored Marilyn (Reversal Series).
+Scott Lynn founded this privately held startup.
+The company’s first acquisition was Andy Warhol’s 1979 Colored Marilyn (Reversal Series).
 Masterworks purchased the piece for $1.82 million.

-Masterworks holds works of art for 3 to 10 years.
+Masterworks holds artworks for 3 to 10 years.
 It has purchased and sold shares on over 40 art pieces since launching.

 How does Masterworks work?

-Masterworks reviews hundreds of art each year to determine which pieces to add to its platform.
-The Masterworks team has over 75 years of experience working as collectors, dealers, or in auction houses.
+Masterworks reviews hundreds of artworks each year to determine which pieces to add to its platform.
+The Masterworks team has over 75 years of combined experience working as collectors, dealers, or in auction houses.

-It also uses an algorithm that looks at the historical data of over 1 million art auctions.
-It selects artists that have a proven track record of their works appreciating at a price.
+It also employs an algorithm that analyzes historical data from over 1 million art auctions.
+It selects artists with proven track records of works appreciating in value.

 masterworks how it works

-The target annual return that Masterworks looks for is between 9% to 15%.
-Artwork that Masterworks buys is registered with the Securities and Exchange Commission (SEC).
+Masterworks targets annual returns between 9% and 15%.
+All artwork that Masterworks purchases is registered with the Securities and Exchange Commission (SEC).

 Masterworks sells shares of artwork to investors.
-No single investor can own more than 10% of a single piece of fine art.
+No single investor can own more than 10% of any piece of fine art.

-To invest in artwork, you’ll have 90 days from the time the SEC approves the filing to purchase fractional shares during its primary offering.
+To invest in artwork, you’ll have 90 days from the SEC approval to purchase fractional shares during the primary offering.

-The fractional shares for investing in art are typically around $20.
+Fractional shares for art investing typically cost around $20.
 There is no minimum investment amount.

-Masterworks investors can visit its gallery in New York City to view purchased artwork.
+Masterworks investors can visit its New York City gallery to view purchased artwork.

-An independent collector or buyer is brought in to find potential buyers.
-The majority of shareholders must vote in approval before artwork is allowed to sell.
+An independent collector or buyer identifies potential purchasers.
+The majority of shareholders must approve any sale before artwork can be sold.

-Artwork sold will have the proceeds distributed proportionally to the appropriate Masterworks investor.
-Masterworks collects 20% of profits as part of the fees from sales.
+When artwork sells, proceeds are distributed proportionally to Masterworks investors.
+Masterworks collects 20% of profits as part of its sales fees.

-When investing with Masterworks, the artwork is held for three to ten years.
-Hence, art investing on the platform means that it could be a long time before you see a return.
+When investing with Masterworks, artwork is held for three to ten years.
+Art investing on the platform means it could be years before you see returns.

-There is a secondary market that is among Masterworks offerings.
-An individual investor who wishes to see their fractional shares can use its market to find buyers.
+There’s a secondary market among Masterworks’ offerings.
+Individual investors wishing to sell their fractional shares can use this marketplace to find buyers.

-Keep in mind that there’s no guarantee that you’ll find a buyer for your shares.
-The prices on Masterworks’ secondary market will also depend on demand.
+Keep in mind there’s no guarantee you’ll find a buyer for your shares.
+Prices on Masterworks’ secondary market depend on demand.

-The secondary market is open to only U.S. citizens that have a U.S.-based bank account.
+The secondary market is open only to U.S. citizens with U.S.-based bank accounts.

 Masterworks Sign up Process

-To open a Masterworks account, you don’t need to be an accredited investor or have large sums of money as you’d find in hedge funds.
+To open a Masterworks account, you don’t need accredited investor status or large sums of money as required by hedge funds.

-You must request an invitation to become a member on its platform.
-There is a phone interview that Masterworks conducts for all potential members.
+You must request an invitation to become a member on the platform.
+Masterworks conducts a phone interview for all potential members.

-It’s a pretty unconventional (and inconvenient) process to require a phone interview.
-The majority of alternative investment platforms allow you to complete the sign-up online.
+This is an unconventional (and inconvenient) process requiring a phone interview.
+Most alternative investment platforms allow complete online sign-up.

 Securities and Exchange Commission

-The SEC, as it is called for short, is an independent federal government regulatory agency.
-It is responsible for protecting investors, ensuring that the securities markets are fair and orderly, and facilitating the formation of capital.
+The SEC is an independent federal regulatory agency responsible for protecting investors, ensuring fair and orderly securities markets, and facilitating capital formation.

-Its main functions are overseeing individuals and organizations in the securities markets.
-This includes brokerage firms, securities exchanges, dealers, investment funds, and investment advisors.
+Its main functions include overseeing individuals and organizations in securities markets, including brokerage firms, securities exchanges, dealers, investment funds, and investment advisors.

-Each painting Masterworks purchases must be registered with the SEC before its offered to investors on its platform.
+Each painting Masterworks purchases must be registered with the SEC before being offered to investors on the platform.

 Blue Chip Art in the Art Market

-You might have heard about Blue Chip Stocks if you’ve had some experience with investing.
-The inspiration for the term “blue chip art” came from the stock market.
+You might be familiar with Blue Chip Stocks if you’ve had investing experience.
+The term “blue chip art” draws inspiration from the stock market.

-Blue chip art refers to any piece of art that’s expected to grow, without regard to economic conditions.
-Paintings created from artists like Andy Warhol are considered blue chip art market material.
+Blue chip art refers to any artwork expected to appreciate regardless of economic conditions.
+Paintings from artists like Andy Warhol are considered blue chip art market material.

-These types of pieces are referring to when the art sells.
-Its resale value and historical auction data should depict consistent sales and increase in value.
+These pieces are recognized when the art sells.
+Their resale value and historical auction data should show consistent sales and value increases.

 Masterworks at a Glance